leecrossley/functionaljs-docs/collections/nub-unique/index.md

 // => ["John", "Jane", "Joe"]
 ```

 fjs.nub returns only the first unique element found in a list.
 This behavior is more apparent when applied to a list of more complex objects.
+Care should be taken when using this function for very large lists, as fjs.nub is at worst O(n^2) for lists containing only unique elements.

 ### Another Example